devartgr/joomla-devart-business/README.md

 Features:

-- Select existing galleries
+- Select indexed galleries from the administrator
-- Display image galleries inside business pages
+- Display galleries on business pages
-- Reuse galleries across multiple businesses
+- Consumer-only integration through DevArt Gallery APIs

----
+- Manual gallery media support when DevArt Gallery is not used

 ### Videos